lammps/lammps/doc/src/Python_overview.rst

-Second, the lower-level Python interface can be used indirectly through the provided :code`PyLammps` and :code:`IPyLammps` wrapper classes, written in Python.
+Second, the lower-level Python interface can be used indirectly through the provided :code:`PyLammps` and :code:`IPyLammps` wrapper classes, written in Python.
 These wrappers try to simplify the usage of LAMMPS in Python by providing an object-based interface to common LAMMPS functionality.
 They also reduces the amount of code necessary to parameterize LAMMPS